 2.2.
 Use your core in the forward sweep

-The second stroke is the forward sweep which is turning while in motion.
+The second stroke is forward sweep which is turning while in motion.
 To use your core for the forward sweep you need to bend your knees a little more and start rotating your body.
 This is the part where you engage your core for the stroke.
 Plant your paddle completely in the water, and unwind for the purpose of turning your feet away from your paddle.

 2.3.
 Engage your core in the forward stroke